microsoft/OpenXR-Unity-MixedReality-Samples/README.md

 > NOTE: This repository uses [Git Large File Storage](https://git-lfs.github.com/) to store large files,
 > such as Unity packages and images.
 Please install the latest git-lfs before cloning this repo.

-> NOTE: Features using AR Raycasts and AR Planes require the latest preview OpenXR runtime,
-> which can be enabled [using the OpenXR Developer Tools for Windows Mixed Reality](https://docs.microsoft.com/windows/mixed-reality/develop/native/openxr-getting-started#using-preview-extensions).
-> To install this app, search for "OpenXR" in the Microsoft Store app on HoloLens 2.

 ## Recommended tool versions

 It's recommended to run these samples on HoloLens 2 using the following versions: